sickie—1. a day off work on the pretext of being sick. 2. industrial absenteeism, a day's sick-leave whether one is sick or not.

 skinful—1. as much alcohol as one can tolerate.
 2. as much as one can tolerate, endure: e.g., I've had a skinful of those naughty kids of yours!

 skink—the family Scincidae is the most species-rich lizard family with about 1200 species.
-Typically, skinks are slighly to markedly elongate lizards that have relatively long-snouted and somewhat flattened skulls, in which the upper temporal opening is usually reduced or lost.
+Typically, skinks are slightly to markedly elongate lizards that have relatively long-snouted and somewhat flattened skulls, in which the upper temporal opening is usually reduced or lost.
 The head is usually covered with enlarged plates, termed head shields, and osteoderms are frequently present in some or all scales.
 These osteoderms are unusual because each is composed of a set of smaller ones in contrast to a single bone as in other lizards.
 Smooth, shiny cycloid scales (few exceptions, e.g. members of the genus Tribolonotus).
 Several lineages of skinks have lost their limbs completely; a few genera have species with various degrees of limb loss.
 The tail is usually long and tapering and, except for a very few species, can be shed and regenerated.
 The tongue is broad, has an arrowhead-shaped tip and is covered with serrated scales.
 Distribution is worldwide.
 Terrestrial and fossorial species are more prevalent than arboreal or aquatic species.
 Many species in desert regions are sand swimmers.
 Small- to moderate-sized; usually carnivorous; mostly diurnal, some are nocturnal or crepuscular.
 Egernia is the most sociable lizard known: 23 of the 31 species in the genus live in some form of family group.
 About 45% of skinks are viviparous.
 Eggs are laid as single clutches (guarded or abandoned) or, infrequently, communally.
 Clutch size is commonly low (~ six) and is limited to one or two eggs in some species groups.

 skinner—1. (horse-racing) an unbacked horse that wins, making large profits for the bookmakers.
 2. any gambling or betting coup.